LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

      RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easier to switch between types.

+.. note:: RAJA data types in this section are provided as a convenience to
+          users if they wish to use them.
+They are not used within RAJA implementation code directly.

      The following variables are used to set the data type for the type alias ``RAJA::Real_type``:

       ======================   ======================
       Variable                 Default
       ======================   ======================
-      RAJA_USE_DOUBLE          On
+      RAJA_USE_DOUBLE          On (type is double)
       RAJA_USE_FLOAT           Off
       ======================   ======================

-     Similarly, the 'RAJA::Complex_type' can be enabled to support complex numbers if needed:
+     Similarly, the ``RAJA::Complex_type`` can be enabled to support complex numbers if needed:

       ======================   ======================